Git Context Controller: Manage the Context of LLM-based Agents like Git: Abstract

 \section{Abstract}

-Large language model (LLM)-based agents have shown impressive capabilities by interleaving internal reasoning with external tool use.
-However, as these agents are deployed in long-horizon workflows, such as coding for a big, long-term project, context management becomes a critical bottleneck.
-We introduce Git-Context-Controller (GCC), a structured context management framework inspired by software version control systems.
-GCC elevates context from passive token streams to a navigable, versioned memory hierarchy.
-It structures agent memory as a persistent file system with explicit operations: COMMIT, BRANCH, MERGE, and CONTEXT, enabling milestone-based checkpointing, exploration of alternative plans, and structured reflection.
-Our approach empowers agents to manage long-term goals, isolate architectural experiments, and recover or hand off memory across sessions and agents.
-Empirically, agents equipped with GCC achieve state-of-the-art performance on the SWE-Bench-Lite benchmark, resolving 48.00\% of software bugs—outperforming 26 competitive systems.
-In a self-replication case study, a GCC-augmented agent builds a new CLI agent from scratch, achieving 40.7\% task resolution, compared to only 11.7\% without GCC.
-The code is released at: \url{https://github.com/theworldofagents/GCC}
+Large language model (LLM) agents have demonstrated strong capabilities in long-horizon tasks by interleaving reasoning with tool use.
+However, as these agents scale to complex workflows such as software engineering and open-ended research, context management becomes a fundamental bottleneck: interaction histories grow unbounded, become costly to maintain, and are difficult to reuse across sessions and agents.
+We introduce \textbf{Git-Context-Controller (GCC)}, a structured context management framework inspired by software version control systems.
+GCC elevates agent context from a transient token stream to a persistent, navigable memory workspace with explicit operations---\texttt{COMMIT}, \texttt{BRANCH}, \texttt{MERGE}, and \texttt{CONTEXT}, that enable milestone-based checkpointing, isolated exploration of alternative reasoning paths, and hierarchical retrieval of historical context.
+By organizing agent memory as a versioned file system, GCC allows agents to manage long-term goals, recover and transfer reasoning across sessions, and coordinate multi-trajectory problem solving in a principled manner.
+Empirically, agents equipped with GCC achieve state-of-the-art performance on both SWE-Bench and BrowseComp benchmarks.
+On SWE-Bench Verified, GCC improves task resolution by over 13\% relative to strong long-context baselines and outperforms 26 existing open and commercial systems, reaching over 80\% success rate. https://github.com/ImprintLab/git-context-controller.